20chix/ziplinks/README.md

 - [ ] Add QR Code feature
 - [ ] Allow user to choose a bacground color
 - [ ] For populare social media add a 'Quick add section' where user just enter the username instead of the whole link
-- [ ] When user upload profile image compress it, so it doesn;t take much space in the server
+- [x] When user upload profile image compress it, so it doesn't take much space in the server
 - [ ] Allow user to change their username after they sign-up
 - [ ] Add caching feature, instead pulling all the data every time.
 - [ ] Share some Love :)